az-salu/aws-projects/aws-course-outlines/How to Host an HTML Application on AWS/course-outline.md

 ### ✅ Video List
 1. How to Create a Custom VPC in AWS
-2. How to Create Public and Private Subnets in AWS
-3. How to Create and Attach an Internet Gateway to Your VPC
+2. How to Create and Attach an Internet Gateway to Your VPC
-4. How to Create a Public Route Table and Add an Internet Route
+3. How to Create Public and Private Subnets in AWS
-5. How to Associate the Public Route Table with Public Subnets
+4. How to Create Public Route Table with Internet Route and Associate Subnets
-6. Main Route Table in AWS — Explained
+5. Main Route Table in AWS — Explained
-7. How to Create a NAT Gateway for Private Subnets
+6. How to Create a NAT Gateway for Private Subnets
-8. How to Create a Private Route Table and Add Internet Route through the NAT Gateway
+7. How to Create a Private Route Table and Add Internet Route through the NAT Gateway, with Private Subnets
-9. How to Associate the Private Route Table with Private Subnets
-10. Public vs Private Subnets in AWS — What’s the Difference?
+8. Public vs Private Subnets in AWS — What’s the Difference?

 ---